Documents Eligible for Remote Online Notarization: What You Can (and Can’t) Notarize Online

 Is RON secure?

 Yes.
-RON includes identity verification, encryption, and recorded sessions for added security.
+It includes identity verification and recorded sessions.

-Remote Online Notarization offers speed, flexibility, and convenience—but only when used for the right documents.
-Understanding eligibility upfront helps prevent delays and rejections.
+RON is a fast and convenient solution—but only when used for the right documents.
+Confirming eligibility and acceptance upfront helps prevent delays and rejection.

 Comments